Creating a ROSA cluster

 kubectl -n capa-system edit deployment capa-controller-manager

 and remove the OCM_TOKEN and OCM_API_URL variables, followed by kubectl -n capa-system rollout restart deploy capa-controller-manager.
-Then create the new default secret in the capa-system namespace with:
+Then create the new default secret in the capa-system namespace with

 kubectl -n capa-system create secret generic rosa-creds-secret \